damnlie/hypernode.github.io/_posts/2014-02-13-preview-instructions.md

 Hypernodes run on a complete different software stack.
 This means that some minor functionality might differ from the current platform.
 Notable differences:

 1. Database and redis server names have changed to `mysqlmaster1.<tag>.hypernode.io` and `redismaster1.<tag>.hypernode.io`.
 1. Our new webserver Nginx does not support `.htaccess` files (so it is faster).
-We handle most Magento .htaccess functionality out of the box, but if you have added custom functionality to one or more htaccess files, you should check that it works under Nginx: **TODO** insert instructions.
+We handle most Magento .htaccess functionality out of the box, but if you have added custom functionality to one or more htaccess files, you should check that [it works under Nginx](configuring-nginx.html).
     1. Client IP blocks
     1. Folders with password protection
     1. URL redirects